cyberbotics/webots-doc/guide/using-c.md

 compiler is a port of the GNU Compiler Collection (gcc) on the Windows platform.
 The advantage of using the MinGW compiler will be the better portability of your controller code.
-If you develop your code with MinGW it will be straightforward to recompile it on the other Webots supported platforms: Mac OS X and Linux.
+If you develop your code with MinGW it will be straightforward to recompile it on the other Webots supported platforms: macOS and Linux.
 However, if you prefer using the Visual C++ compiler you will find instructions [here](using-visual-cpp-with-webots.md).

-#### Mac OS X Instructions
+#### macOS Instructions

 In order to compile C/C++ controllers on the Mac, you will need to install Apple Xcode.
-Xcode is a suite of tools, developed by Apple, for developing software for Mac OS X. Xcode is free and can be downloaded from the Apple App Store.
+Xcode is a suite of tools, developed by Apple, for developing software for macOS.
+Xcode is free and can be downloaded from the Apple App Store.
 Webots will need principally the `gcc` (GNU C Compiler) and `make` commands of Xcode.
 To install these commands, start Xcode and go to Xcode menu, Preferences, Downloads, Components and click `Install` for "Command Line Tools".